IELTS Writing: Use of cohesive devices/ linkers/ connecting words/ linking words/ connectors; with example

 Since: Since the USA was the largest exporter of fruits, the trade went well for them.

-As: As the country goes under various reformations at a time, expecting a rapid progress is not a good idea.
+As: As the country goes under various reformations at a time, expecting rapid progress is not a good idea.

 Why: We know why the government has issued the documents.